Vasa (ship): Steering

 Vasa represents the only complete surviving and investigated example of a whipstaff steering system.
 Study of this has changed the presumptions of how effective this method was, as a number of replicas of ships have been built with a whipstaff, and the system has been found to be fully effective.

 In operation, the steering system of Vasa was able to apply 23 degrees of angle to the rudder.
 This is limited by the width of the hull structure where the helm moves from side to side in the gunroom.
-This angle is totally sufficient to steer the ship, as amounts greater than this create a lot of extra drag without increasing the turning moment significantly.
+This angle is sufficient to steer the ship, as amounts greater than this create a lot of extra drag without increasing the turning moment significantly.
 At low angles, the whipstaff acts as a lever on the helm.
 At greater angles it works more as a push stick (rather like the tiller extension on a modern sailing dinghy).

-The steerage compartment was equipped with a bittacle, a wooden cabinet (made without any iron fastenings or components) which stood against the forward bulkhead on the centre-line.
+The steerage compartment was equipped with a binnacle, a wooden cabinet (made without any iron fastenings or components) which stood against the forward bulkhead on the centre-line.
 It has space for two compasses, one on each side of a central light.
 Each compass can be viewed through a glass window.
 (Note: No steering compasses were recovered from the wreck of Vasa, but the survival of the bittacle is clear evidence of their existence.)
 This allows the helmsman to see the course being steered whichever side of the whipstaff they are standing – this type of steering requires the operator to be much more mobile than with a steering wheel, so a single compass would be ineffective.
 Given the limited visibility from the steering position, the compasses and a view of some of the sails were the only means of staying on the course ordered from the con position on the deck above.
 The option of steering with reference to a distant landmark or another ship is not available.

 The whipstaff started to be replaced with wheel steering sometime in the 18th century, though the precise date of this changeover is unknown.